 [What is a Conviction Under this Statute - Everything]

 As used in this section, the term

 Conviction means a determination of guilt that is the result of a plea or trial, regardless of whether adjudication is withheld.
-This has an enormous effect regarding the license suspension associated with this crime.

 [What is a Drag Race]